4.30 from 10 votes

 • With Flatbread: Pair it with naan, roti, or paratha for a satisfying lunch or dinner.

-• As a Side Dish: Serve it alongside other Indian dishes for a flavorful spread.
+• As a Side Dish: Serve it alongside other Indian vegetarian recipes for a flavorful spread.

 • On Its Own: Enjoy it as a standalone dish for a light and healthy meal.